mi3nts/ADELE/README.md

-# ADELE
-## Automated Documentation to Extract Learning from EEG
+# ADELE: Automated Documentation to Extract Learning from EEG